-White adds it's important to keep in mind if a higher balance isn't paid off, you're going to be paying more in interest over time.
+If a higher balance isn't paid off, you're going to be paying more in interest over time, White notes.

-And be warned if you go over your credit limit, you may have to pay a penalty, which varies from one credit card issuer to another.

-Royal Bank of Canada and TD Canada Trust, for example, charge \$25 over-limit fees.
+And be warned: if you go over your credit limit, you may have to pay a penalty, which varies from one credit card issuer to another.
+Royal Bank of Canada and TD Canada Trust, for example, charge \$29 over-limit fees.